 Many of the Copyright Agency’s members are Aboriginal and Torres Strait Islander, while more than half of the artists represented by Viscopy are Aboriginal and Torres Strait Islanders.

 Reflecting this important membership group, we have Indigenous artists on both the Copyright Agency and Viscopy boards.
-We also employ an Indigenous Engagement Manger, who has participated in a number of World Intellectual Property Organisation (WIPO) forums on traditional knowledge and Indigenous intellectual property.

 The Copyright Agency is a signatory to protocols on the use of Indigenous works, and a registered supporter member of the Indigenous Art Code.